Use laptop encryption to protect mobile data

 Using laptop encryption can reduce the performance of your computer, especially if it’s a few years old.
 This is because your computer has to put a lot more effort into working with encrypted files than unencrypted ones.

-There are two main options for encryption:
+There are two main options for laptop encryption:

 1. Data-centric encryption:

-This approach to encryption encrypts data as it's stored on the system.
+This approach to laptop encryption encrypts data as it’s stored on the system.
 This protects files on the main disk and gives you the option to secure data on external media like USB keys.

 Data-centric encryption has the minimum impact on performance, because you only encrypt important data, not application or operating system files.

-To set up data-centric encryption, you need to define encryption settings so your device knows which files to encrypt.
+To set up data-centric encryption, you need to define encryption settings so your laptop knows which files to encrypt.
 How you do this will depend on the software you use, but typically the settings are in a management console.

 Once you’ve done that, data will be encrypted automatically, without you having to do anything else.